Should I bring a gift to a funeral? Memorial Gift Etiquette Explained

 There are also a variety of memorial gift alternatives that many families appreciate.
 We’ll get into that in a bit, but first, let’s summarize where we’re at so far.

-Question: Should I bring a gift to the funeral?
+Question: Should I bring a gift to a memorial service?

 Answer: You don’t have to bring a gift, and in most cases it’s not expected or required.
-But a small, thoughtful gift is a nice gesture and probably a good idea if you’re especially close to the family.
+But a small, thoughtful gift is a nice gesture and probably a good idea if you’re especially close to the family of the deceased.

 The Other Question: Should I Bring A Gift To A Funeral?

 The other part of the question involves the occasion for the gift.
-A funeral is a communal event, and all that is really required at the funeral itself is your respecful attendance.
+A funeral is a communal event, and all that is really required at the funeral itself is your respectful attendance.

 The week or two after the death of a loved one is a blur for most family members, during which they see many people, make many decisions, and get all sorts of small gifts.